Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Creates a new named symbol.
 If a value is passed it must be a reference to an item of the compatible type.
 If no initialisation is provided for variables, an empty variable is created.
 If no initialisation is provided for a subroutine then a forward declaration is created which has no body yet.

-It remains an open question on what the behaviour should be if asked to add a symbol that already exists.
-See below.

 #### `remove_symbol`

 ```perl